Lupin3000/Micropython-I2C-RGB-Button/README.md

 /YOUR/LOCAL/PATH> repl
 ```

 Now press the keys `CTRL` + `d` on your local device, to trigger the soft-reset of the ESP32.
-If there are no errors, you should see the string "Start hand gestures:" in the terminal after a very short time.
+If there are no errors, you should see the following output in the terminal after a very short time.

 ```python
 Entering REPL.
 Use Control-X to exit.